Social Information Processing in Teens (SIP Study)

 Description

-Interested in how irritability affects social information processing in teens?
-Our goal is to learn more about how people commonly react to social ambiguity and how irritable mood may relate to negative interpretations of social signals in adolescence.
+Interested in how irritability affects how teens interpret social situations?
+Our goal is to learn more about how teens think and feel about unclear social situations and how irritable mood may relate to negative thoughts and feelings about these social situations.

 Details